abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 > Note that the term classical is used here to specifically differentiate the information that can be represented by a quantum systems.

 ### What is a single system?

  In general there is no strict line between single system and multiple systems.
 We can consider a car as a single system which can be in one of the some possible states {ON, OFF, MOVING FRONT, MOVING BACK, etc...}.
-At the same time we can consider a car as a multiple systems that is combination of many small single systems such that breaking system, clutch system, accelerator system and etc...
+At the same time we can consider a car as a multiple systems that is combination of many small single systems such as breaking system, clutch system, accelerator system and etc...

  - So the system is single or multiple can be defined as per our needs.